AutodeskAILab/LSDSE-Dataset/README.md

   -  column_grounds_receivers: `ground node ID = N`
 ---------------------------------------------------------------------------
 ## bar_id_in_stories

-For a `K`-story building, this list contains `K+1` elements, where each element is a list containing all bar IDs in that story and the last element is the ground node ID `[N]`
+For a `K`-story building, this list contains `K+1` elements, where each element is a list containing all bar IDs in that story and the last element is the `ground node ID = N`.

 ---------------------------------------------------------------------------
 ## drift_ratio